fommil/luddcam/README.md

 Installation is currently a bit tricky, but I'm working on making it a single click: follow the steps in `INSTALL.md`.

+# Version 1

+## Alpha

+- can live focus ✅
+- can capture data from a plan ✅
+- can run and store a guiding calibration sequence
+- can store debugging guiding exposures

+## Beta

+- auto guiding
+- burst / planetary capture with RoI

+## MVP

+- image overlays
+- playback

 # Version 2

 For version 2 I want to optimise the code (which may mean a rewrite in Rust) so that it can run on a Raspberry Pi Zero with a [GamePi13](https://thepihut.com/products/gamepi13-1-3-lcd-game-console-for-raspberry-pi-240-x240), plus a 3d printed case, with a total cost of under $50.